EmilRais/paradise/README.md

     ✓ ignores values that are neither boolean, number or string ✓ rejects values that are not one of the target values ✓ accepts values that are one of the target values

+### SizeRule
+    ✓ ignores missing values
+    ✓ ignores values that are neither number, string or array ✓ accepts values that satisfy specified targets

+    ✓ rejects numbers that are not above target.above ✓ rejects numbers that are not minimum target.min ✓ rejects numbers that are not exactly target.exactly ✓ rejects numbers that are not maximum target.max ✓ rejects numbers that are not below target.below

+    ✓ rejects strings whose lengths are not above target.above ✓ rejects strings whose lengths are not minimum target.min ✓ rejects strings whose lengths are not exactly target.exactly ✓ rejects strings whose lengths are not maximum target.max ✓ rejects strings whose lengths are not below target.below

+    ✓ rejects arrays whose lengths are not above target.above ✓ rejects arrays whose lengths are not minimum target.min ✓ rejects arrays whose lengths are not exactly target.exactly ✓ rejects arrays whose lengths are not maximum target.max ✓ rejects arrays whose lengths are not below target.below